fgebhart/zeit-on-tolino/README.md

    "Allow all actions and reusable workflows".
 3. Now navigate to the Secrets page: Settings > Security > Secrets > Actions.
 4. Add the following secrets by clicking on the "New repository secret" button:
-   1. `TOLINO_PARTNER_SHOP`: The name of the shop you purchased your device from (see [supported shops](https://github.com/fgebhart/zeit-on-tolino#supported-tolino-partner-shops)).
+   1. `TOLINO_PARTNER_SHOP`: The name of the shop you purchased your device from (see [supported shops](https://github.com/fgebhart/zeit-on-tolino#which-tolino-partner-shops-are-supported)).
-   2. `TOLINO_USER`: The username (usually an email address) you use for logging into the tolino cloud.
+   1. `TOLINO_USER`: The username (usually an email address) you use for logging into the tolino cloud.
-   3. `TOLINO_PASSWORD`: The associated password.
+   2. `TOLINO_PASSWORD`: The associated password.
-   4. `ZEIT_PREMIUM_USER`: Your ZEIT premium username.
+   3. `ZEIT_PREMIUM_USER`: Your ZEIT premium username.
-   5. `ZEIT_PREMIUM_PASSWORD`: The associated password.
+   4. `ZEIT_PREMIUM_PASSWORD`: The associated password.
-5. Observe that your forked repo automatically triggers the sync, [given the configuration of the scheduled trigger](https://github.com/fgebhart/zeit-on-tolino/blob/main/.github/workflows/sync_to_tolino_cloud.yml#L5-L7).
+1. Observe that your forked repo automatically triggers the sync, [given the configuration of the scheduled trigger](https://github.com/fgebhart/zeit-on-tolino/blob/main/.github/workflows/sync_to_tolino_cloud.yml#L5-L7).

+## Contributing
+All kinds of contributions are welcome!

+## FAQ

-## Supported Tolino Partner Shops
+### Which Tolino Partner Shops are supported?
 Currently not all tolino partner shops are supported.
 The following shops are supported and should work out of the box:
 * `thalia`
 * `hugendubel`

 Make sure to set the `TOLINO_PARTNER_SHOP` environment variable to one of the supported values.
 In case the shop you want to use is missing, feel free to either [open an issue](https://github.com/fgebhart/zeit-on-tolino/issues/new) or raise a PR which adds the additional shop.
-Check out [Contributing](https://github.com/fgebhart/zeit-on-tolino#contributing) for more details.
+In case you want to add a new partner shop to the list of supported shops, I recommend checking the [tolino_partner.py](https://github.com/fgebhart/zeit-on-tolino/blob/main/zeit_on_tolino/tolino_partner.py) file.
+This file contains the minimal required configuration values needed for a successful login.
+It specifies how selenium should find the user and password fields and also the string `shop_image_keyword`, which needs to be part of the style attribute of the image `<div>` of your shop to be clicked on.
+If that does not make too much sense to you, don't worry - feel free to reach out and  I will be happy to provide support 🙂

-## Manually Sync the Zeit E-Paper to your Tolino Cloud
+### Is it possible to manually sync the Zeit E-Paper to my Tolino Cloud?
-In case you want to manually sync the latest zeit e-paper to your tolino cloud, follow these steps:
+Yes, to manually sync the latest zeit e-paper to your tolino cloud, follow these steps:
 1. Clone the repo to your local machine via `git clone git@github.com:fgebhart/zeit-on-tolino.git` and `cd zeit-on-tolino`
 2. Install the requirements via `pip install poetry` and `poetry install`
 3. Export the above mentioned environment variables to your local environment